LakeinLove/Mage-The-Awakening/Character Mechanics/Merits/Between the Ticks.md

 ---

-With this Merit, once per scene you can subtract –1 from your character’s Initiative for the turn to add a die to her action for the turn, or subtract a die from her action to add +1 to her Initiative.
+With this Merit, once per scene you can subtract –1 from your character’s [[Initiative]] for the turn to add a die to her action for the turn, or subtract a die from her action to add +1 to her [[Initiative]].